valera-rozuvan-archive/react-redux-babel-standalone/README.md

-# React + Redux + Babel in Browser
+# React + Redux + Babel Standalone

-Example of React + Redux + Babel application running inside the browser.
+Example of React + Redux + Babel Standalone application.
 Without any help of such tools as Gulp, Browserify, Webpack, etc.

 ## See live